folio-org/ui-eholdings/README.md

 * `yarn start`
 * Visit your app at [http://localhost:8080](http://localhost:8080).

+On Windows:
+If you encounter problems trying to run your app on Windows, specifically, with NODE_ENV:

+* Set environment variable NODE_ENV=development
+  `SET NODE_ENV=development` if running from Windows command prompt `export NODE_ENV=development` if running from Cygwin on Windows
+* Edit ui-eholdings/package.json to remove `NODE_ENV=development` from scripts object

 By default, this will use the backend OKAPI cluster at https://okapi.frontside.io However, if you want to run the application against the mirage server contained within the browser, you can turn